tomzx/blog.tomrochette.com-content/fitness-trackers/item.md

 - UI/UX is pretty straightforward.

 ## Cons
+- The bracelet broke about 3 months after I purchased it.
+Fitbit support was excellent though and I received a replacement bracelet within 2 days.
 - Website errored out when I tried to create an application (preventing people from creating apps?)
 - Cannot get fine grained data.
 - Heart rate day availability is very odd.
 Seems to lag out and may display only in chunks.